dunnock/ipc-bench/README.md

 It appears that sending and receiving bytes has about 5-10 times higher throughput than sending serializable object.
 Surprisingly sending 50KiB is more than 2 times slower than sending 10KiB and 100KiB - should be very platform specific.
 Sending/receiving bytes buf throughput has high variance.
 Sending/receiving serializable object has low variance.

-Tests performed on MacBook Pro '13 (which sucks at perf tests), tests named after <test>/<message size>.
+Tests performed on MacBook Pro '13 (which sucks at perf tests), tests named by pattern `type/message size`.

 ### Send Message structure